 By Jackie Gately at Enjoy Travel Life | Instagram

-While in Portrush, be sure to check out the scenic walking areas in Ramore Head.
+While you’re in Portrush, be sure to check out the scenic walking areas in Ramore Head.

 Related Article: Click here to read more about planning a visit Portrush.